Spiral (Rezz album): Background and release

 In 2020, Rezz announced she was working on a new album.
 After releasing her first two studio albums (Mass Manipulation and Certain Kind of Magic) through the Canadian record label mau5trap, Rezz would instead release Spiral through RCA Records.
 Rezz aimed to have the album "heavily branded visually around hypnosis and a spiral themed production".

 On 5 February 2021, Rezz released the single "Sacrificial", a collaboration with Pvris that would appear on Spiral.
 In March 2021, Rezz announced the album's completion.
 Following the announcement, Rezz released collaborations with deadmau5 and Dove Cameron, titled "Hypnocurrency" and "Taste of You", respectively.
 Released on 21 May, the latter was one of the album's singles.
 A music video for "Taste of You" was also released in June.

 On 3 September, Rezz released "Chemical Bond", a collaboration with Deathpact.
 On 1 October, a fourth single titled "Let Me In" was released; the track was a collaboration with fknsyd, who provided vocals.
 On 3 November, Rezz revealed the album's track list, including its four previously released singles and seven additional tracks.
 The album was officially released on 19 November.

 On 7 January 2022, Rezz released "Menace", a bonus track off Spiral.

 Recording and production

 The album was originally intended to be released in 2020, though this was postponed due to the COVID-19 pandemic.
-In an interview with Billboard, Rezz detailed that "A lot of the songs from the album were made, like a year ago [2020]", but the pandemic would have affected touring, "so everything was postponed."
+In an interview with Billboard, Rezz detailed that "A lot of the songs from the album were made, like a year ago [2020]"; however, the pandemic would have affected touring, "so everything was postponed."
 Though many of the songs were made during 2020, Rezz expressed that songs were added afterwards.

 Many of the tracks feature collaborations with other producers and artists, with many featuring artists providing vocals.
 The song "Paper Walls" is a collaboration with Canadian band Metric, and explores elements of future funk and glitch hop.